 The Variety Show has become a much-anticipated event and a favorite in the community, not to mention a most entertaining way to spend a winter night.
 Usually held in January, children, parents and grandparents alike sign up to make the audience smile.
 You’ll see it all, from poetry reading to singing and dancing, circus acts, instrument playing and maybe even a how to bake muffins demonstration.
 Enjoyed by all who attend.

 A hands-on, interactive science fair open to families, students and the public.
 Students in Grades 6 through 8 research a question of interest and then create a model and presentation in order to share their newly gained knowledge with others.
 This event usually occurs toward the end of February.

 An evening of food, entertainment and of course spirited bidding in our live and silent auctions, this adult event takes place every year in mid April.
 The Auction is one of Prairie Hill’s major fundraisers and is nearly completely run by volunteer power.
-The theme of the auction changes from year to year making it an ever-changing exciting event.

 Prairie Hill’s Spring concert is a remedy for just about any ailment.
 This is a culmination of the students’ musical studies of the year and will certainly bring joy to anyone who attends.
 The Spring Concert occurs the last week in April.

 Graduation is an amazing way to gain a deeper and more full understanding of students’ experience at Prairie Hill.
 There is an opportunity to view student work before the children take you on a journey through the grades.
 Students and teacher share their reflections and audience members are always awe-inspired by the display of confidence and emotion coming from Prairie hill’s fine young graduates.